Multi Role Vehicle – Protected (MRV-P)

 - Protected mobility for RE/RLC EOD teams

 Options considered included extending the lives of existing Snatch Land Rovers, military/commercial off the shelf vehicles and up-armouring existing vehicles such as the Pinzgauer.
 By August, the threat from IED’s in Iraq, especially remote control IED’s, was increasing.
-A forces and resources review carried out in September 2003 articulated a need for light protected mobility vehicles:
+A forces and resources review carried out in September 2003 articulated a need for lightly protected mobility vehicles:

 The threat posed to CF [Coalition Forces] within Basra City from IED, RPG and small arms attacks is currently being countered by the use of stripped‑down Land Rovers with top cover sentries.
 This necessarily carries a risk to the top cover vehicles from attack, particularly from IEDs.
 Force protection will be improved by the provision of up‑armoured 4×4 vehicles that meet the broad definitions below.
 Replacing the full complement of this in the UK Bde [brigade] would require of the order of 420 vehicles.
 The minimum quantity to provide essential protected movement in Basra and Maysan is 228.
 Any lower number will be put to good use in accordance with priorities.
 The requirement is for: an agile wheeled vehicle capable of swift acceleration and speed in excess of 60 mph, a high degree of protection against small arms fire and blast devices, a cupola to allow top cover protection to deter attackers, particularly those deploying anti‑armour weapons and small arms, grills to give windows protection against thrown objects, both to enhance routine protection and to enable its use in public order situations where a Warrior [AFV] may be too threatening or unable to manoeuvre in small streets.